CPX Research Terms and Conditions for Publisher

 3.1 Host, maintain and make available the Website, the Publisher Dashboard and the App;

 3.2 Serve surveys provided by Advertisers for distribution; CPX Research does not assume any obligation to routinely check surveys provided by Advertisers.
 In case CPX Research gets informed that a specific survey is not compliant with its policies, advertiser contracts, applicable laws or regulations, CPX Research will investigate and at CPX Research discretion remove that survey, if necessary;

-3.6 Publisher support: CPX Research provides technical support to the publisher by Livechat (on website) and email during business hours (Monday to Friday).
-A personal account manager will be also available on skype.
+3.6 Publisher support: CPX Research provides technical support to assist the publisher by Livechat (on website) and email during business hours (Monday to Friday).
+A personal account manager will be also available on skype (or similar messenger).